dcsch/ufokit/README.md

 A Swift library for low-level [Unified Font Object](http://unifiedfontobject.org/) file handling.

-A simple Playground to render a glyph in a view:
+A simple example to render a glyph in a view:
 ```swift
 do {